What’s the weight limit of the average barbell/squat stand you can find in a home gym? I’ve done some digging and found out what you can expect.

 Then, that brace has to be connected to the uprights.
 This can be welded which is strong but since many of the squat stands are shipped in a box, they have to be bolted together.
 While it’s pretty easy to make that connection strong enough, it’s still a part of the construction that contributes to the load capacity of the stand.

 Finally, there are the J-cups or J-hooks.
 These are the little hooks you can put the barbell on.
 These are usually adjustable on the stand or rack.
 That’s one reason why you need all those little holes in the tubes, this allows you to adjust the height of the hooks to the height you need.
-This can often be another weak point of a squat rack.
-Luckily it’s often possible to change the cups that come with the rack for better ones.
+This can often be another weak point of a squat stand.
+Luckily it’s often possible to change the cups that come with the stand for better ones.

 Home gym squat stand weight limit